 I questioned the belief that 'worldly' people would be destroyed at armageddon and we'd be the only ones to be saved.
 We were not perfect and without fault.
 In my opinion, our literature did not always reflect God's love.

 The persecution and religious intolerance needed to end.
 I could not influence the Watchtower.
 All I could do is take my stand for what is right.

 I was ashamed for my involvement with the Jehovah's Witnesses.
 I was sorry.
 I left the religion of my childhood.
 I left my friends.
 I left my family.
 I made my decision to follow the compassionate God Jesus.
 All authority has been given unto him according to Matthew 28:18,19.

 When I left the Jehovah's Witnesses I thought that Jehovah and Jesus were working together, but today I have serious doubts.
 Strong evidence indicates that the father of Jesus is not Jehovah.
 See Jehovah vs Jesus?
 Also check out this information about the Devil.
 Is he real?
 Who is he?

 1. 'Another example of valueless words is found among the religious leaders of Christendom.
 These claim to speak in God’s name, but most of their utterances are not based on the Scriptures, and what they say is basically worthless.
 Apostates too speak valueless words, claiming to have greater wisdom than the appointed “faithful and discreet slave.”
 (Matt.
 24:45-47) However, apostates speak their own wisdom, and their words are valueless, a stumbling block to any who might listen.
 (Luke 17:1, 2) How can we avoid being misled by them?'
-WT April 15, 2008, "Repudiate "Valueless Things."'
+Watchtower April 15, 2008, "Repudiate "Valueless Things."'